LaPolice/LP-RF-Tools/LP_charsetFromText/README.md

 # LP_charsetFromText.py

-extracts the set of characters in use in a text, and marks all occurrences in a new font page.
+extracts the set of characters in use in a text, and marks all occurrences in the current font page.
-Also returns a count of the set.
+Also returns a count of the set in the console.

-The script marks in green glyphs who belong to the latin-1 default charset.
-Glyphs outside of Latin-1 will be marked in red, and named with their unicode value.
-It is up to the user to rename them appropriately.
+Glyphs who belong to the current font's charset will be marked in green.

+Glyphs outside of this set will be marked in red.
+It is up to the user to check the properties of these new glyphs.

 ## usage